Taxation of international executives

-Any day spent in Chile after the assignment has terminated will have to be taken into account to compute the six month test.
+Any day spent in Chile after the assignment has terminated will have to be taken into account to compute the 183-day test.
 If the absence is deemed temporary, the period stayed outside of Chile will be also computed as period of residence.
 Unless the loss of residence or domicile for Chilean tax purposes can be proven.

 There is no formal procedure in place however, the tax authorities could request information for the immigration authorities.
 This is commonly seen during tax audit requests by the Chilean IRS.

 There could be a filing obligation in Chile after an assignee leaves the country/jurisdiction.
 It will depend on the residence status and if the assignee maintains investments within the country/jurisdiction (real estate, shares or interest could have generated income during the year of departure).
 However, there is no specific exit tax return requirement in Chile.